JonGurakuqi/Supply-Chain-System-Dynamics-Simulation/README.md

       |---> Energy wood (pellets, firewood)
 ```

-The base structure with real Südostoberbayern data filled into each stage and flow.
+With Data | The base structure with real Südostoberbayern data filled into each stage and flow.
 Same skeleton as MFA-B, now grounded in numbers.

 ```